drschwabe/stackfire/README.md

 `stack.state._command`
 A special property added to your state object to keep track of the current command being issued.
+Analogous to req.parms in Express.

 `stack.state._command[parameter]`
 Any number of parameters on the command itself (ie: `/do-something/:time` are made available as a property of the `stack.state._command` object (ie: `stack.state._command.time`).

-This is essentially how URL parameters are treated in web routers; for example in Express they are accessed via req.params

-## Examples

 #### License